 If you are involved in a traffic collision, stop and check for injuries.
-If there are injuries, call 9-1-1 or the VCCCD Police Department immediately.
+If there are injuries, call 9-1-1 VCCCD Police or the Department immediately.
 If there is property damage only, contact the VCCCD Police Department if a report is desired by either driver or the owner of the property that was damaged.
-Exchange driver license, insurance, and vehicle registration information, per state law requirements.
-California law also requires drivers of traffic collisions resulting in injury, death, or property damage in excess of \$1,000 to report the collision to the Department of Motor Vehicle within ten (10) days.
+Exchange driver license information. insurance information. vehicle registration and information, per state law requirements.